ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 state->keySize = 4;  // Allowed up to 8
 state->dataSize = 12;  // No limit as long as at least one record can fit on a page after the page header
 ```
+**Note** `state->recordsize` is not necessarily the sum of `state->keySize` and `state->dataSize`.
+If you have variable data enabled, a pointer exists in the fixed record that points to the record in variable storage.

 ### Comparator functions